On the Feedback Law in Stochastic Optimal Nonlinear Control: NEar Optimality of Shrinking Horizon Model Predictive Control

+Further, note that the linear deterministic perturbation feedback is also near-optimal to fourth order owing to the fact that the terms till $O(\epsilon^2)$ are solely due to the linear part of the perturbation feedback (see Remark \ref{remark:linear_fb_nearoptimality}).
+This leads to the following result. \begin{corollary} The deterministic linear perturbation feedback policy (T-PFC): $\pi_t^{d,l}(x_t) = \bar{u}_t + K_t \delta x_t $ where $K_t$ is defined in Eq. \eqref{T-PFC-K}, is near optimal to fourth order in $\epsilon$ for the stochastic system \eqref{eq:model}. \end{corollary}

-The result above establishes that repeatedly solving the deterministic optimal control problem from the current state results in a near-optimal stochastic policy.
-We examine two particularly important consequences in the following.
+The results above establish that MPC-SH and the deterministic linear perturbation feedback are good approximations to the optimal stochastic policy for low noise levels.
+Now, we examine two particularly important consequences of the results above for Stochastic MPC and RL.